dcceew-bdr/bdr-dq/README.md

-# BDR Data Quality Assessment Tool
+# BDR Data Quality Assessment Tool.

 This repository contains a software tool that executes Data Quality (DQ) tests against [ABIS](https://linked.data.gov.au/def/abis) data and also documentation on the DQ Assessment Framework from which the tests are created.